appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/application-settings.md

 See [**Invite Users**](/advanced-concepts/invite-users) for more information on sharing applications.

-In this tutorial, you learned to build a customer support tool with a dashboard, to view, create, edit tickets and add comments.
+In this tutorial, you learned to build a customer support tool with a dashboard, and a page to view, create, edit tickets and add comments.

 Happy App Building!